 Q: A container has all sides enclosed except for the end versus a kit shipped within the USA is shipped on a semi- truck that has all sides open.
 How do you load the dome kit into the container?

-A: For loading a container Ai has to rent a telescoping forklift which allows the forks to extend into the container to place stacks of panels 39 feet back into the container to load the container.
-As a result Ai’s forklift cannot be used to load the kit into the container.
-The rental cost on the telescoping fork lift is $800 for one day rental.
-If your order includes two or more containers, the telescoping forklift will need to be rented for two days or more.
-Two day rental cost is approximately $1,235.
+A: For loading a container Ai has to rent a variable reach telescoping forklift which allows the forks to extend into the container to place stacks of panels 39 feet back into the container to load the container.
+As a result Ai’s standard forklift cannot be used to load most of the kit into the container.
+The estimated rental cost on the telescoping fork lift is $1,232 for one day rental.
+If your order includes three containers, the telescoping forklift will need to be rented for three days – in that case renting the forklift for one week costs less than the three day rental amount.
+Estimated rental for one week is $2,725.
+Above is a photo of a Genie GTH-1056 whose forks can extend as far as 39 feet into the container.
+Here is a model number: 2331650 Forklift Variable Reach 10,000# 50′ & Up.

-Onsite the panels are unloaded by hand one at a time.
+Onsite the panels are usually unloaded by hand one at a time.

 Q: Besides the dome kit and the misc. parts that I can order from American Ingenuity, can I purchase cut, drilled, painted 2×4’s to erect the temporary wooden rib system?